sighupio/fury-distribution/docs/schemas/ekscluster-kfd-v1alpha2.md

 ### Description

-This value defines in which region the bucket is located
+This value defines in which region the bucket is located.

 ### Constraints